dataloop/dataloop-support/docs/agent/configuration.md

 export HTTP_PROXY=http://squid.box
 ```

-By default the Dataloop agent will deregister on server and service shutdown.
+By default the Dataloop Dataloop (Outlyer) Agent will deregister on server and service shutdown.
 This is extremely useful when you have dynamically scaled environments e.g. Amazon ASG's.

 If you have a more static infrastructure or want to perform the deregister at your orchestration later then set to no.

-You can also specify `HTTP_PROXY` or `HTTPS_PROXY` if the agent needs to proxy out to the internet.
+You can also specify `HTTP_PROXY` or `HTTPS_PROXY` if the Dataloop (Outlyer) Agent needs to proxy out to the internet.

-On Windows you can configure these as environment variables and the agent will connect out via a proxy.
+On Windows you can configure these as environment variables and the Dataloop (Outlyer) Agent will connect out via a proxy.